LoopZ/V8Power/README.txt

     /L          Write text locally with regards to framing.
 (DEFAULT) /X code     Erase rest of line using ascii code, but don't move the cursor.
     /E          Same as using "/X 0x20".
+    /T file ID  Look up ID in file and process it like command line options.
+    			Any additional options that follow this switch are used to populate %1-%9 variables in the text string.

     tba         (Still under development, more to be announced)